microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 Non-parameterized interfaces can only inherit from concrete interfaces.
 This includes non-parameterized interfaces as  well as parameterized interfaces where all of the type parameters have been fully specified.

-Array types may not be used as type parameters.

 #### Parameterized Interface Examples